 More in formation can be found at Simplot Games, under School Programs

-Application deadline is October 31st.
+Application deadline is annually in October.

 The Simplot Games is an open meet and any club or school can enter as well.